The Conservation, Restoration, and Repair of Stringed Instruments and Their Bows

 • The Nature of Coatings and the Care of Historic Varnishes

-Mel Wachowiak
+Mel J. Wachowiak

 • Damages and Alterations in the Transparent Coatings of Musical Instruments